 Request a Mass Intention

-The custom of requesting a priest to offer the Mass for a specific intention, even when one cannot be physically present at the Mass, is a longstanding tradition in the Church.
-This is because the Church considers the Mass as the greatest possible prayer of intercession insofar as it is the perfect offering of Christ to the Father by making present the paschal mystery of his death and resurrection.
+The custom of requesting a priest to offer the Mass for a specific intention, even when one cannot be physically present, is a longstanding and beautiful tradition in the Church.
+The Mass is the greatest prayer of intercession, as it is the perfect offering of Christ to the Father, making present the paschal mystery of his death and resurrection.

-To request a Mass offering for the intentions of a living person or for the repose of the soul of a deceased person, please feel free to contact the parish office.
-PLEASE Note: Our 2024 Mass Intentions are FULL!
-Due to the popularity of this devotion, our Masses are typically booked out 9 to 12 months and we must limit Mass Intention requests to five per year.
-Requests for 2025 will not be available until approximately summer of 2024.
-Thank you for your understanding.
+To request a Mass offering for the intentions of a living person or for the repose of the soul of a deceased loved one, please contact the parish office.
+We are grateful for the many parishioners who take part in this devotion and entrust their loved ones to the prayers of the Church.
+Please note that our 2026 Mass intentions are now full.
+Due to the number of requests we receive, Masses are typically booked 9 to 12 months in advance, and we kindly limit Mass intention requests to five per year.
+We are currently accepting Mass intention requests for 2027.
+Thank you for your understanding, and please know of our prayers for you and your loved ones.

 Request a Mass Intention Electronically